Arboreal Angler Collection

 Haywire Herring

-The Haywire Herring will trick even the most sharp predator into thinking they have a live Pacific Herring in their sights.
+The Haywire Herring will trick even the most sharp predator into thinking they have a live Herring in their sights.
 For best results, use the Haywire Herring in protected estuaries with hanging weights.

 Redside Wobbly